Home Garden Organic Compost and Mulch

 organic fertilizer for your plants.
 "Composting" is the process where organic

-plant matter rots and decays, and allowing it to break down through the natural
+plant matter rots and decays.
+The material breaks down through the natural

 process of decomposition.
 Composting occurs over a period of time, aided